christianjbolus/chatter/README.md

 ## Post-MVP
 - A user can like another user's Chat
 - A user has the ability to follow another user
-- A user has the can view and edit their profile
 - A user can repost another user's Chat
 - A user has the ability to include an image in their Chat
 - Implement file uploading for profile and Chat images